PS5 pre-orders at Amazon UK are now live – UPDATE: sold out for now

 But Amazon UK followed slightly behind other online stores, and its pre-orders have just gone live, so jump in quickly and you can still get a console for launch day!

 Pre-order from Amazon UK to get your next-gen console on the UK's November 19th release day.
-SOLD OUT FOR NOWView Deal
+SOLD OUT FOR NOW – KEEP CHECKING BACK FOR MORE STOCK.View Deal

 Amazon also has pre-orders open for some of the PS5's most anticipated games on disc at great prices – the Amazon exclusive Assassin's Creed Valhalla: Limited Edition is just £51.99, and with £69.99 looking to be the RRP for downloadable versions of new games, that's a great saving right off the bat.